lorenzo-stoakes/linux-vm-notes/funcs/page-table-flag-funcs.md

 `int pmd_large(pmd_t pmd)`

-[pmd_large()][pmd_large] determines whether the specified PMD entry is marked huge, indicating the PTE page it points at is huge.
+[pmd_large()][pmd_large] determines whether the specified PMD entry is marked huge (2MiB on x86-64), indicating that it points at a huge physical page.

 The function simply tests the `_PAGE_PSE` flag to determine whether the page is marked huge.
 It differs from [pud_large()][pud_large] in that it doesn't also